laurabejder/laurabejder/README.md

 💡 I’m interested in politics, political behavior, polling, education, inequality and other social issues.
 And DATA!

-🌱 I’m currently learning python, pandas, scraping, R, HTML and other lovely conding tools for journalistic data analysis!
+🌱 I’m currently learning python, pandas, scraping, R, HTML and other coding tools for journalistic data analysis!

 🌻 This GitHub is a combination of school projects and other things I find interesting!
 Take a look